For best experience please turn on javascript and use a modern browser!

 Find more information on studying with a disability, chronic illness or other condition that requires study accommodations or extra support.

-Requesting Special Provisions
+Requesting Special Accommodations

-Academic provisions
+Academic accommodations

 If you require a special provision in your academic requirements and have any questions, your first point of contact is always your tutor.
-You will need to complete the Medical Documentation for Special Provisions and submit this to the Board of Examiners via the AUC Digital Service Desk:
+You will need to submit a request to the Board of Examiners via the AUC Digital Service Desk together with a verifying statement from a (medical) professional to support your request:

-Residential provisions
+Residential accommodations

 Please note that all requests for special provisions will be handled confidentially; documentation and requests will only be shared on a need-to-know basis.

-UvA IDEAs (Inclusivity, Equity, Disability, and Accessibility)
+UvA IDEAs (Inclusivity, Disability, Equity, and Accessibility)

-UvA IDEAs (Inclusivity, Equity, Disability, and Accessibility) is made up of students with a disability who want to jointly ensure that every student has the chance to get as much out of their studies as possible without experiencing any obstacles from the UvA arising from their disability.
+UvA IDEAs (Inclusivity, Disability, Equity and Accessibility) is made up of students with a disability who want to jointly ensure that every student has the chance to get as much out of their studies as possible without experiencing any obstacles from the UvA arising from their disability.
 Visit this link for more information.

 Studying with Dyslexia